 Filtering the data and starting the import job

-The only drawback about this method is that it takes 1-2 weeks to import the PST data to Microsoft 365, and every organization cannot wait for such a long period if there is an urgency of uploading PST to Microsoft 365 and the method is not free at all.
+The drawbacks of this method is that it takes 1-2 weeks to import the PST data to Microsoft 365, and every organization cannot wait for such a long period if there is an urgency of uploading PST to Microsoft 365 and the method is not free at all.

 How to Migrate Outlook Mailbox(es) to Microsoft 365, Automatically

 For simplifying the lengthy and time-consuming PST importing task, using a professional tool would be handy.
 Kernel Import PST to Office 365 software is one amazing tool available online for such implementation.
 The Import PST to Microsoft 365 Mailbox software offers an easy way to import PST files to one or more Microsoft 365 mailboxes:

 Launch the PST to Microsoft 365 Import tool.

 Note: The main screen is divided and marked in three (3) sections.
 Section 1 is where you would add the source PST file.
 You can add the Microsoft 365 mailboxes in Section 2.
 Upon completion of the steps in section 1 & 2, you can set filters and migrate your PST file data in Section 3.